ishteyaqueahmad/ishteyaqueahmad/README.md

 ♨ Experienced Full Stack Java Developer focused on solving customer problems, improving usability, and maximizing efficiency.
 Specialized in creating web-based scalable systems using java programming with Spring/Spring Boot based technologies.

 ♨ A good understanding of large-scale distributed systems in practice and comfortable with microservices architectures, API-based and       Domain Driven Design (DDD) with event-based communication.

 ♨ Good knowledge of object-oriented concepts and design patterns.

 ♨ Proficient in front end framework like jQuery and Angular 6+ with an understanding of Node.js.

-♨ Have Proficiency in Relational Databases (MySQL, PostgreSQL, Oracle) as well as non-relational databases (MongoDB, Cassandra) and ORM technologies (JPA,Hibernate).
+♨ Have Proficiency in Relational Databases (MySQL, PostgreSQL, Oracle) as well as non-relational databases (MongoDB, Cassandra) and ORM technologies (JPA,Hibernate,MyBatis).

 ♨ Experienced in Enterprise search technology such as Apache Solr.